Anvi123123/Rainfall-Prediction/README.md

    The Flask app will start running, typically on `http://127.0.0.1:5000/`.

 ## CONCLUSION

-XGBoost and Random Forest performed better compared to other models.
-However, if speed is an important thing to consider, we can stick with Random Forest instead of XGBoost.
+The hybrid model improves rainfall prediction accuracy by combining regression and classification techniques, capturing linear and non-linear data relationships.
+It addresses temporal variability better than traditional models and adapts to diverse regions.

 ## Improvements that can be done:

-Here we can collect more data and use neurals networks more computational power could be really useful for us.
+More data and more computational power could be a great help.
+Further enhancements, such as adding temperature and humidity, could make it an essential tool for precise rainfall forecasting.